 OverviewSewenhorn Westgratturm m.
 2650

 Sewenhorn Westgratturm is a fine granite tower rising along the Sewenhorn summit ridge.
 Its South face shows some beautiful climbing routes on very good rock.
 The approach is from the Meiental, a valley starting from Wassen and getting to the Sustenpass.

 Getting ThereROAD ACCESS

 From Andermatt - a small town at St. Gotthard Tunnel’s northern exit (Canton Uri) - reach Wassen and here turn to left following the road to Sustenpass, reaching Meien, the signpost to Farnigen and a

 From the town of Meiringen (Haslital, Berner Oberland) follow the road to Sustenpass, reaching Gadmen and the Sustenpass, then descent along the Eastern side reaching the place named Gorezmettlenbach m.
-1613 (signal to Sewenhutte).
+1613 (signpost to Sewenhutte).
 Parking in a pull-out.
 (40 km. from Meiringen)